-Why do I have large swollen bumps that hurt on my shoulders?
+"Why do I have large swollen bumps that hurt on my shoulders?"

 I am twenty three years old and a student.
 I am allergic to pollen, kiwi, and latex, but I have not come into contact with any of those recently.
 I also have acne but it is mild to moderate at worst.
 The bumps are not red, but they are hard.
 There are only two of them.
 Are they possibly tumors?

 Occasionally, certain types of cysts can become red and inflamed, and in these cases warm compresses as well as potentially antibiotics from your primary care doctor might be necessary.
 Other than this complication, however, the cysts are usually not a problem.
 If they begin to grow or become uncomfortable, they can usually be removed surgically in a simple procedure that can be performed in your doctor's office using just local numbing medicine.
 Another possibility, depending upon how severe your acne on your back may have gotten at one point, is that you could have developed some scar tissue in a few areas where you had a particularly inflamed spot of acne.
 Again, this would not need treatment and can basically be left alone.
 I suggest seeing your primary care doctor and showing these spots to them.
 They will be able to tell you what is going on and help you decide if you need to do anything more.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.